mazidulfarabi/melissa-ai/SETUP.md

 # Melissa AI - OpenRouter Integration Setup

 ## Overview
 This project uses OpenRouter AI with Mistral 7B for intelligent and dynamic responses.
-The system is optimized for concise, natural conversations with robust error handling and debugging capabilities.
+The system features a modern chat interface with persistent history, smart error handling, and optimized performance.

 ## Setup Instructions